KevinFeng1122/E-books_Manager/README.md

 # E-books_Manager

+This software was developed in 2012 Spring with sponsorship from Univ. of Sci & Tech.
+Beijing.
+An older version developed using VB 6 was abandoned in that the programming language and the user interface are rather outdated.

 Features:

 (1) Allowed users to classify their e-books according to multiple criteria e.g. author, publish date, topic – an innovative feature that contemporary e-book management software in Chinese market did not have.
 Please consider the Windows explorer for comparison.